June 7 and 8, 2019

 Project collaborators include: translational metastasis researchers and clinicians of the Metastasis Research Society (MRS, partner), patients/patient advocates of METAvivor Research and Support Inc. (project lead), and clinicians of the Sentinel Node Oncology Foundation (SNOF, project partner - Cancer Metastasis logo).

-Steering Committee Members: Jill Pelzer, PhD (KU Medical Center, The University of Kansas), Danny Welch, PhD (Professor, MRS Member), Irwin Gelman, PhD, (MRS Director of Outreach), Conor Lynch, PhD (MRS Treasurer), Sonya Negley (METAvivor CEO), CJ (Dian) Corneliussen-James (METAvivor Co-Founder and Director-emeritus), Patrick and Lisa Quinn (METAvivor Board of Directors), Kelly Parker (METAvivor Patient Advocate), Terlisa Sheppard (METAvivor Patient Advocate), Jonathan Zager, MD (SNOF Board of Directors), and Stan Leong, MD (SNOF President).
+Steering Committee Members: Jill Pelzer, PhD (KU Medical Center, The University of Kansas), Danny Welch, PhD (Professor, MRS Member), Irwin Gelman, PhD, (MRS Director of Outreach), Conor Lynch, PhD (MRS Treasurer), Sonya Negley (METAvivor CEO), CJ (Dian) Corneliussen-James (METAvivor Co-Founder and President-emeritus), Patrick Quinn (METAvivor Board of Directors), Lisa Quinn (METavivor Patient Advocate), Kelli Davis (METAvivor Patient Advocate), Terlisa Sheppard (METAvivor Board of Directors), Jonathan Zager, MD (SNOF Board of Directors), and Stan Leong, MD (SNOF President).

 Funding for this project was provided by the Patient-Centered Outcomes Research Institute (PCORI, EA# 6102.FE.20170816).